paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 * dwc: the DarwinCore field term name and link to term info. https://dwc.tdwg.org/terms/
 * Info: the definition of the field.
 In addition to being for our internal use, these will serve as the draft for later definitions used in the guidelines/tutorials for users.

+**We've moved to having lots of accordions to help make these more manageable to fill out.
+BUT, does this mean that it is more difficult to autopopulate PBDB information if a collection is already entered in PBDB?**

 ## Data entry fields

 ### Data access group*